Ashutosh00710/github-readme-activity-graph/README.md

 ## How to Use ? 🤔

-Just paste the following URL in your profile readme on github and you are good to go.
+Just paste the following URL in your profile readme and you are good to go.

-**Pass Your `username` in the URL**
+**Pass your `username` in the URL**

 ```md
 [![Ashutosh's github activity graph](https://activity-graph.herokuapp.com/graph?username=Ashutosh00710)](https://github.com/ashutosh00710/github-readme-activity-graph)